 You Gave Your Family Member or Friend Permission to Borrow Your Vehicle

-In most instances, they will be covered by your insurance policy if the use of the vehicle was truly permissive.
+In most instances, they will be covered by your insurance policy if the use of the vehicle is truly permissive.
 If you did not give permission, such as in the case of auto theft, it’s possible that you might not be liable for damages.

 Your Family Member or Friend Who Is Part of Your Household